-In addition to the General Fund, our District has six special revenue funds:
+In addition to the General Fund, our District has thirteen funds:

-- The Adult Education Fund (Fund 11) is used to provide for life-long public educational opportunities and support services to all adults. - The Child Development Fund (Fund 12) is used to account separately for federal, State, and local revenues to operate child development programs. - The Cafeteria Fund (Fund 13) is used for the operation and improvement of the Campus Catering program. - The Deferred Maintenance Fund (Fund 14) is used for the purpose of major repair or replacement of District property. - The Special Reserve Fund (Fund 17) is used to provide for the accumulation of reserves for special purposes. - The Post Employment Benefits Fund (Fund 20) is used to account for amounts earmarked for future costs of other post-retirement employment benefits (OPEB).
+- The Student Activity Fund (Fund 08) is used to account for each school that operates an ASB fund, whether it is organized or not. - The Adult Education Fund (Fund 11) is used to provide for life-long public educational opportunities and support services to all adults. - The Child Development Fund (Fund 12) is used to account separately for federal, State, and local revenues to operate child development programs. - The Cafeteria Fund (Fund 13) is used for the operation and improvement of the Child Nutrition program. - The Deferred Maintenance Fund (Fund 14) is used for the purpose of major repair or replacement of District property. - The Special Reserve Fund (Fund 17) is used to provide for the accumulation of reserves for special purposes. - The Foundation Special Revenue Fund (Fund 19) is used to account for scholarships. - The Post Employment Benefits Fund (Fund 20) is used to account for amounts earmarked for future costs of other post-retirement employment benefits (OPEB).